Can You Buy a House After Bankruptcy? Everything You Must Know

 Bankruptcy is a federal legal process that helps people or businesses handle debts they can no longer pay.
 It does not erase all obligations, but it gives filers a structured way to reduce, repay, or discharge certain debts under court oversight.

-People usually file bankruptcy when they face serious financial stress such as job loss, medical bills, divorce, or high‑interest debt and see no realistic path to keeping up with payments.
-Filing gives them legal protection from collections, wage garnishment, lawsuits, and many forms of creditor pressure while the court reorganizes or clears part of what they owe.
+People usually file bankruptcy when they face serious financial stress, such as job loss, medical bills, and see no realistic path to keeping up with payments.
+Filing gives them legal protection from collections, while the court reorganises or clears part of what they owe.

 Chapter 7 Bankruptcy

-Chapter 7 is a liquidation‑style bankruptcy that typically wipes out most unsecured debts, such as credit cards and medical bills, in a few months.
-It works by selling non‑exempt assets, if any, to pay creditors, and in return, many of those debts are discharged so you no longer have to pay them.
+Chapter 7 is a liquidation‑style bankruptcy that typically wipes out most unsecured debt.
+It works by selling non‑exempt assets, if any, to pay creditors, and in return, many of those debts are discharged, so you no longer have to pay them.

-People choose Chapter 7 when they want a quick financial reset and do not have enough income to make a long‑term repayment plan.
-The downside is that it can lower your credit score and stay on your credit report for up to about 10 years, which affects future mortgage and loan approval.
+People choose Chapter 7 when they want a quick financial reset and cannot make a long‑term repayment plan.
+The downside is that it can lower your credit score and stay on your credit report for up to about 10 years, which affects future mortgage loan pre approval.

 Chapter 13 Bankruptcy